TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/selected_entities.md

 By default, the rectangle will only select entities on the same render layer as the first entity hit by the rectangle.

-You can change this behaviour on the fly.
+You will change this behaviour on the fly.
 In the order of the most general to the most specific:

 - Shift + 1 picks "Everything" mode.
 	- All entities touching the selection rectangle will be selected.
 - Shift + 2 picks "Layer" mode.
 	- After the first entity is selected, only entities having the same render layer will be added to selection.
-		- This way you can quickly select all walls under the rectangle, or for example all floors.
+		- This way you can quickly select all walls, or for example all floors.
 - Shift + 3 picks "Flavour" mode.
 	- After the first entity is selected, only entities having the same flavour will be added to selection.
-		- This way you can quickly select all Electric rapiers under the rectangle, or for example all BILMER2000 magazines.
+		- This way you can quickly select all Electric rapiers, or for example all BILMER2000 magazines.

 To see which Rectangle Selection Mode is currently chosen, look at the bottom of the screen and find the "RSM: " indicator.